SameerAlSahab/HP-Elitebook-1030-G2-X360-Hackingtosh-EFI/README.md

 ![Screenshot 2024-10-01 at 5 27 47 AM](https://github.com/user-attachments/assets/b57cecd6-8635-4ba2-8629-32d3d08385c8)
 ![Screenshot 2024-10-01 at 5 28 43 AM](https://github.com/user-attachments/assets/18f4234f-91c0-4571-9313-e87ffe02734e)
 ![Screenshot 2024-10-01 at 4 27 53 AM](https://github.com/user-attachments/assets/fc8a0434-cc7e-4312-a755-671f2e11ac59)

+Credits
+Apple for macOS.
+Acidanthera for most of the kexts.
+RehabMan for some ACPI patches.
+IntelOpenWireless for Airportitwlm and Bluetooth